This information describes what hospice care is and how it can help you and your caregiver(s).Back to top

 Hospice care is a type of medical care for people with serious illness who have 6 months or less to live.

 - Helping you live comfortably by managing your pain and symptoms.

 - Helping you and your caregiver cope with any physical and emotional changes you may experience.

 - Improving your quality of life.

-Where can I receive hospice care?
+Where can I get hospice care?

 Who will be part of my hospice team?

-When should I consider hospice care?
+When should I think about getting hospice care?